 2018-19 Outbreak of Polio in Papua New Guinea

-On 22 June 2018, the Government of Papua New Guinea (PNG) notified the World Health Organization (WHO) of an outbreak of circulating vaccine-derived poliovirus.
+On 22 June 2018, the Government of Papua New Guinea (PNG) notified WHO of an outbreak of circulating vaccine-derived poliovirus.
 The outbreak is on-going.

 The PNG Government is working with partners, including WHO and UNICEF, to take appropriate outbreak response measures including contact tracing, testing and vaccination.